rdmaw/dot/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Highlight and copy the entire cat output (skip, if not following above):
+Highlight and copy the output (skip, if not following above):

 1. Log in to [github.com](https://github.com/)
-2. Go to Settings -> SSH and GPG keys under 'Access'
+2. Go to Settings -> SSH and GPG keys under the 'Access' section
 3. Create New SSH key and add a custom title (e.g. your terminal name)
 4. Paste the copied output into the 'Key' field
 5. Add SSH key